 How will your attorney prove wrongful death in California?

 It is important to understand the elements of a wrongful death case.
 Please keep in mind that most individuals do not have the resources or legal experience to handle these cases on their own.
-Your best chance of successfully recovering maximum compensation for your loss is to speak to a skilled California wrongful death attorney.
+Your best chance of successfully recovering maximum compensation for your loss is to speak to a skilled wrongful death attorney.

 The elements of a wrongful death case include: